tsuku-dev/tsuku/docs/DESIGN-platform-aware-recipes.md

 ## Decision Outcome

-**Chosen: 1A (Allowlist Schema) + 2A (Separate OS/Arch) + 3A (Preflight Check) + 4A (Simple Error Messages)**
+**Chosen: Option 4 (Complementary Hybrid) + Option 2A (Preflight Check) + Option 3A (Simple Error Messages)**

 ### Summary

-We'll add `supported_os` and `supported_arch` arrays to recipe metadata, validate platform compatibility in the install command before execution begins, and show users a clear error message listing supported platforms when installation is attempted on an unsupported platform.
+We'll use a **complementary hybrid approach** that combines coarse allowlists (`supported_os`, `supported_arch`) with fine-grained denylists (`unsupported_platforms`).
+Platform support is computed as `(supported_os × supported_arch) - unsupported_platforms` with sensible defaults (all OS, all arch, no exceptions).
+Validation happens in the install command before execution begins, and users see clear error messages showing current vs supported platforms.

 ### Rationale

-This combination best serves our Priority 0 goals (user experience and backwards compatibility) with minimal implementation complexity:
+This combination best serves our Priority 0 goals (user experience and backwards compatibility) while scaling to tsuku's mission of supporting all tools:

-**Decision 1 - Allowlist (1A):**
+**Decision 1 - Complementary Hybrid (Option 4):**

-- Explicit "this works on X, Y, Z" is clearer than inverted "doesn't work on A" logic
-- Aligns with user mental model: "show me what platforms are supported"
-- Easy for consumers (CLI, website, CI) to check: `if current_platform in supported_platforms`
+The key insight is that tsuku must support *all tools in the world*, and most tools work on most platforms.
+This makes a complementary approach superior to pure allowlist or pure denylist:

+- **Scales with new platforms**: When Go adds `linux/riscv64`, tools automatically support it (not in denylist, in default allowlist) without recipe updates
+- **Handles all patterns naturally**:
+  - Linux-only tools: `supported_os = ["linux"]` (concise)
+  - Works-everywhere-except: `unsupported_platforms = ["darwin/arm64"]` (concise)
+  - Precise combinations: `supported_os = ["linux", "darwin"]` + `unsupported_platforms = ["darwin/arm64"]` (exact control)
+- **Simple for common cases**: Most recipes set just one field
-- Backwards compatible: missing fields means universal support
+- **Backwards compatible**: Missing fields = universal support
-- Rejected 1B (denylist): Inverted logic is confusing for querying and display
-- Rejected 1C (combined): Adds schema complexity with minimal benefit given current use cases

-**Decision 2 - Separate OS/Arch (2A):**
-- Follows existing `Step.When` pattern (`when.os`, `when.arch`)
-- Matches how actions currently handle platform mappings (`os_mapping`, `arch_mapping`)
-- Natural for current use cases: btop (OS-specific), hello-nix (OS-specific), most tools don't care about arch
-- Simple to implement and document
-- Rejected 2B (tuples): Over-specifies for common cases (most recipes care about OS, not OS/arch combination)
-- Rejected 2C (hybrid): Unnecessary complexity when 2A handles known use cases
+The hybrid approach solves the precision problem: a tool that works on linux/darwin but not darwin/arm64 can be expressed exactly without verbose enumeration.

+Rejected alternatives:
+- Pure allowlist: Doesn't scale (new platforms require updates), verbose for "all except X"
+- Pure denylist: Verbose for OS-only tools (must list all non-Linux platforms)
+- Mutually-exclusive hybrid: Can't combine allowlist + denylist for precision

-**Decision 3 - Preflight Check (3A):**
+**Decision 2 - Preflight Check (Option 2A):**
 - Fail fast: no wasted downloads, directory creation, or dependency resolution
 - Clean error path: no executor state to clean up
 - Easy to test: no mocking required
 - Consistent with existing preflight validation pattern
-- Rejected 3B (executor validation): Fails after work directory created, requires cleanup
+- Rejected 2B (executor validation): Fails after work directory created, requires cleanup
-- Rejected 3C (dual validation): Unnecessary duplication when 3A provides both UX and safety
+- Rejected 2C (dual validation): Unnecessary duplication when 2A provides both UX and safety

-**Decision 4 - Simple Error Messages (4A):**
+**Decision 3 - Simple Error Messages (Option 3A):**
 - Fastest to implement, unblocks ecosystem integration work
 - Sufficient information: users know current platform and supported platforms
 - Consistent with Nix's approach (proven UX pattern)
 - Can be enhanced later without breaking changes (alternative suggestions, upstream links are additive)
-- Rejected 4B (alternatives): Requires similarity/tagging system not yet built
+- Rejected 3B (alternatives): Requires similarity/tagging system not yet built
-- Rejected 4C (upstream links): Adds maintenance burden, links go stale
+- Rejected 3C (upstream links): Adds maintenance burden, links go stale

 ### Trade-offs Accepted

 By choosing this approach, we accept:

-**1. Allowlists can become stale when new platforms are added**
+**1. More complex validation logic**
+- **Trade-off**: Must compute Cartesian product `(supported_os × supported_arch)` and subtract `unsupported_platforms`
 - **Mitigation**: This is acceptable because:
-  - Recipe authors already update recipes when upstream adds new platform binaries
-  - CI tests will catch omissions (new platform added to test matrix, recipe doesn't declare support)
-  - Most tools don't frequently add new platform support
-  - Allowlist makes staleness visible (recipe says "only linux" when darwin now works) vs hidden (recipe says "all except windows" but freebsd doesn't work)

-**2. Can't express OS/arch-specific combinations**
+  - Computation is simple and fast (happens once at install time)
+  - Complexity is implementation detail, not user-facing
+  - Validation logic is well-defined with clear edge cases

+**2. Edge case validation required**
+- **Trade-off**: Must validate contradictory constraints (e.g., excluding a platform not in the allowlist) and empty result sets
 - **Mitigation**: This is acceptable because:
-  - Current failing recipes (btop, hello-nix) are OS-specific, not combination-specific
-  - Can add tuple support later (additive, backwards compatible) if use cases emerge
-  - Most binaries are either OS-specific (nix-portable Linux-only) or arch-agnostic (Go binaries work on all archs)
-  - Worst case: recipe declares `supported_os = ["darwin"]` and `supported_arch = ["amd64"]`, allowing darwin/arm64 to attempt install and fail - graceful degradation to current behavior

-**3. No alternative suggestions in error messages**
+  - Follows existing preflight warning pattern (similar to unused `os_mapping`)
+  - Warnings in strict mode catch recipe errors during CI
+  - Errors for empty result sets prevent broken recipes from being published

+**3. Allowlists can become stale when new platforms are added**
 - **Mitigation**: This is acceptable because:
+  - Only affects recipes that explicitly set `supported_os` or `supported_arch`
+  - Recipes without constraints automatically support new platforms (default = all)
+  - CI tests on new platforms will reveal missing support
+  - New platforms are added infrequently (years between new GOOS/GOARCH values)

+**4. No alternative suggestions in error messages**
+- **Mitigation**: This is acceptable because:
   - Users can run `tsuku search <query>` manually (documented in error message)
   - Keeps initial implementation simple and shippable
   - Can be added later without breaking changes (just enhance the error formatter)
   - Alternative suggestion quality depends on recipe metadata completeness (not yet mature enough)

-**4. Platform check happens at install time, not earlier (e.g., search/info)**
-- **Mitigation**: This is acceptable because:
-  - `tsuku info <tool>` will display platform support (separate work item)
-  - Search results don't currently filter by platform (future enhancement)
-  - Install-time check is sufficient to prevent the actual problem (installing incompatible tools)

 ## Solution Architecture